 - Autocrine signaling: 1,25OHD molecules just produced in the cytosol binds to VDR molecules there.

-that cell into the current cell and binds binds to VDR molecules in the
+that cell into a nearby cell and binds binds to VDR molecules in that

 In all cases the bound complexes of 1,25OHD and VDR "migrate" to the nucleus.
 (I